microsoft/genaiscript/README.md

-# GenAIScript - GenAI Scripting
+# GenAIScript - Generative AI Scripting

 GenAIScript (formerly GenAIScript, CoArch) allows teams, including non-developers, to create and use GenAI-enhanced scripts.
 GenAIScript uses LLMs to enable a new kind of scripting that combines traditional code and natural language.